Dear Ms. Vicki,

 I was helping my mother when I first joined the Navy five years ago.
-When I worked as a waiter when I was 15 years old, I gave her my tips and my checks.
+When I was 15 years old and working as a waiter, I gave her my tips and my checks.
 When I worked with summer youth programs, my mother would spend my money as she pleased.

 Now I've been giving her a monthly allotment of $550 to help her and my younger brothers.
 What does she do with the money?
 She gets her hair, nails and feet done, and she loves to drink Riesling!
 I end up giving her more money because my brothers still need clothes, food and things for school.

 When I ask her about her alimony and child support, she gets mad, hangs up the phone and refuses to speak to me.
 And guess what, Ms. Vicki?
 My mother is on my cell phone plan, so I'm paying the phone bill!

 I could be going overseas in November, and I'm trying to have a good relationship with my mother.
 I'm really not that close to my Dad.
 My girlfriend is getting mad at me for sending this money to my mother, especially since she has a boyfriend who could help her.

 I don't think it's right for me to have to support my mother, but I don't know how to stop.
 Ms. Vicki, please tell me what to do, quick!